Disappearance of Aimee Semple McPherson: Aftermath

-The tale was later satirized in a song performed by Pete Seeger called "The Ballad of Aimee McPherson", with lyrics claiming the kidnapping had been unlikely because a hotel love nest revealed "the dents in the mattress fitted Aimee's caboose."
+The tale was later satirized in a song performed by Pete Seeger called "The Ballad of Aimee McPherson", with lyrics claiming the kidnapping had been unlikely because a hotel love nest revealed "the dents in the mattress fitted Aimee's caboose".

-The Court of Historical Review and Appeal in San Francisco, which holds no legal authority, is made up of members of the bench who examine and retry historical cases and controversies.
-In April 1990, a decision was handed down regarding the matter of McPherson's kidnapping story.
-George T. Choppelas, the then presiding judge of the San Francisco Municipal Court, ruling for the Court of Historical Review, found the issues involved both serious and fascinating.
-He concluded that "there was never any substantial evidence to show that her story was untrue.
-She may not have been a saint, but she certainly was no sinner, either."
+The Court of Historical Review and Appeal in San Francisco attempted a retrial in 1990.
+In April, a decision was handed down which found issues with the case.
+George T. Choppelas, the then presiding judge of the San Francisco Municipal Court, concluded that "there was never any substantial evidence to show that her story was untrue".